 Yet, the most shocking behavior by Islamist parliamentarians was when they refused to stand up to honor the Egyptian flag when the national anthem was playing, claiming that this is a non-Islamic practice.
 Even worse, some Salafist Members of Parliament used to disrespectfully disturb parliamentary discussions by standing up without permission and loudly reciting the Islamic “Azan” (the call for prayer), and then leaving the room in groups to perform prayer.

 The victory of Islamists in presidential and parliamentary elections, in 2012, was a result of disgraceful manipulation of people’s religious piety and starvation for democratic change.
-The slogan the Salafists used in parliamentary elections, for example, was: “we are your way to Allah’s Heaven.”
-They deceived the religious pious grassroots citizens into believing that voting to political Islamists is voting to Allah.
-However, it did not take Egyptians more than a few month to realize that they committed a mistake by voting political Islamists in presidency and in parliament.
+The slogan the Salafists used in parliamentary elections, for example, was: “We are your way to Allah’s Heaven.”
+They deceived the religious pious grassroots citizens into believing that voting for political Islamists is voting for Allah.
+However, it did not take Egyptians more than a few months to realize that they committed a mistake by voting for political Islamists in the presidency and parliament.

-By the end of June 2013, in coincidence with Morsi’s first anniversary in power, the Egyptians decided that the Muslim Brotherhood have wasted their opportunity and does not deserve to remain in power, any longer.
-The persistence of Egyptians to overthrow the Muslim Brotherhood from power was clearly expressed through a number of nonviolent tactics that built up to the momentum of nation-wide protests that eventually overthrew Morsi from power.
+By the end of June 2013, in coincidence with Morsi’s first anniversary in power, the Egyptians decided that the Muslim Brotherhood had wasted their opportunity and did not deserve to remain in power, any longer.
+The persistence of Egyptians to overthrow the Muslim Brotherhood from power was clearly expressed through several nonviolent tactics that built up the momentum of nationwide protests that eventually overthrew Morsi from power.

-Towards the end of 2012, ordinary citizens, especially in Cairo, started to hang banners outside their houses and shopping stores located on main streets, portraying Islamists as Machiavellian manipulators.
-Soon after, a massive petition signing campaign, under the name “Tamarud” (Rebellion), was launched by young liberal democratic activists to mobilize the “couch party” citizens to express their rejection to the Muslim Brotherhood regime.
-Tamarud petition collected more than twenty-two million signatures in less than three months, between February and June 2013, exceeding the number of those who voted to Morsi in the presidential elections.
+Towards the end of 2012, ordinary citizens, especially in Cairo, started to hang banners outside their houses and shopping stores located on the main streets, portraying Islamists as Machiavellian manipulators.
+Soon after, a massive petition signing campaign, under the name “Tamarud” (Rebellion), was launched by young liberal democratic activists to mobilize the “couch party” citizens to express their rejection of the Muslim Brotherhood regime.
+Tamarud's petition collected more than twenty-two million signatures in less than three months, between February and June 2013, exceeding the number of those who voted for Morsi in the presidential elections.

 Not all Egyptians observe the June 30th anniversary the same way.
-The perception varies with great degrees, based on the political tendencies of who is looking back at the day that initiated the new political reality of Egypt and the entire region of the Middle East.
+The perception varies to great degrees, based on the political tendencies of those who are looking back at the day that initiated the new political reality of Egypt and the entire region of the Middle East.

-For the Egyptian state, and its supporters, June 30th anniversary represents two significant events.
-It is the day, in 2013, when the Egyptian people rallied nation-wide to protest the rule of the Muslim Brotherhood and call upon the military institution to intervene to force convening early presidential elections.
-On the same day, exactly one year later, the retired Major General Abdel Fattah El-Sisi was sworn in as the new president of state, after an overwhelming majority of Egyptians elected him in reward to his central role in ridding Egypt of the Islamists’ rule.
+For the Egyptian state, and its supporters, the June 30th anniversary represents two significant events.
+It is the day, in 2013 when the Egyptian people rallied nationwide to protest the rule of the Muslim Brotherhood and call upon the military institution to intervene to force convening early presidential elections.
+On the same day, exactly one year later, the retired Major General Abdel Fattah El-Sisi was sworn in as the new president of the state, after an overwhelming majority of Egyptians elected him in reward for his central role in ridding Egypt of the Islamists’ rule.

-Pragmatically, the people, also, believed that El-Sisi is the only person who can restore security and stability because the military is backing him.
-In his inauguration speech, El-Sisi made sure not to make promises to the people about what he can achieve.
-He only asserted that his main task is to save Egypt from the “people of evil,” and asked the Egyptians to help and support him on that mission.
+Pragmatically, the people, also, believed that El-Sisi was the the only person who could restore security and stability because the military was backing him.
+In his inauguration speech, El-Sisi made sure not to make promises to the people about what he could achieve.
+He only asserted that his main task was to save Egypt from the “people of evil,” and asked the Egyptians to help and support him on that mission.

-In the middle, the pro-democracy activists, who led the Arab Spring revolution against Mubarak's autocratic rule, and then supported the uprising against the Muslim Brotherhood, out of fear of a probable theocracy, are wondering, with a sense of guilt, if they have recklessly wasted Egypt's rare chance for democracy when they cheered the early purge of the elected regime of the Muslim Brotherhood.
+In the middle, between the supporters of Mubarak, the supporters of El-Sisi, and the supporters of Morsi; the pro-democracy activists who spearheaded the Arab Spring revolution against Mubarak's autocratic rule, and later supported the military-backed uprising against the Muslim Brotherhood out of fear of a potential theocracy, are now reflecting, with a sense of guilt, on whether they may have squandered Egypt's rare opportunity for democracy by cheering on the early purge of an elected Muslim Brotherhood regime.